BenjaRoh/BenjaRoh.github.io/_pages/publications2.md

 <div id="abstract-2" class="abstract-content">
     <p>
-        The study of political conflict often assumes that individuals’ social ties determine their political actions.
-While this structuralist approach has been successful in many contexts, it struggles to account for the actions of political elites, whose power depends on maintaining strategic flexibility.
-Political divisions among elites are largely endogenous to the political process and cannot be reduced to social position.
-Building on recent developments in social network theory, this paper advances an “action-in-networks” approach that, rather than using networks to predict sides, focuses on the dynamics of side-taking—how elites make, maintain, and sever ties to navigate the political field.
-We illustrate this perspective through a case study of John Williams, a key political figure in early New York who switched from the Republican to the Federalist Party in 1795.
-Using a dataset of over 300 personal letters, we show that Williams’ switch was not a predictable outcome of his network position but a strategic move that triggered a reconfiguration of his political and social relationships.
-Our analysis reveals three key insights: (1) Political elites operate in multiple, intersecting networks.
-(2) Political action involves not only the making but also the strategic breaking of ties to create new opportunities.
-(3) Political action is shaped by broader cultural logics embedded in social relations.
-By the late 1790s, partisanship had displaced older forms of patron-clientelism.
-Williams, who perhaps did not fully understand this change, found himself trapped in an uneasy alliance—one that ultimately undermined his political prospects.
+        Network studies of politics often assume that action is shaped by network position.
+However, this structuralist aproach breaks down in the case of political elites, who maintain power through strategic flexibility, and it distracts us from the actors and actions that are most revealing of the political field.
+We advance an “action-in-networks” approach that studies and theorizes how elites make, maintain, and sever ties as they form political alliances.
+We illustrate this through the case of John Williams, a prominent early New York politician who switched from the Republican to the Federalist party in 1795.
+Drawing on over 300 personal letters, we show that Williams’ switch was not the outcome of his network position but a strategic move that reconfigured his social ties.
+Our study highlights the importance of cutting ties and draws attention to the cultural logics that shape political action.
     </p>
 </div>